broadinstitute/checklists.github.io/incident_response_checklist.md

 ## After the incident
 - <input type='checkbox'> **Update the Jira ticket with relevant information**
-    - Update CLIA Impact*:
-        - Downtime duration
-        - Impact on the system.
     - Update components/services impacted
     - Update Description:
         - Update what was the issue